CBD Tolerance: Everything You Should Know31 July 2020

-Maybe you already thought about this, when you are using CBD: is it possible to build up a tolerance to CBD?
-This may occur with some medication, but also with coffee, alcohol and drugs.
+Maybe the thought already crossed your mind while using CBD: is it possible to build up a tolerance to CBD?
+This may occur with certain kinds ofmedication, but also with coffee, alcohol and drugs.
 If this happens, you need more and more of the product, to achieve the desired effect.
-Could this also be the case with CBD?
+So does such a thing as CBD tolerance exist?

 The human body is complicated.
 It consists of multiple systems that work together, in order to keep everything balanced.
 One of these important elements is the endocannabinoid system (ECS), which plays a role in regulating all kinds of functions.
 It sends signals to the brain and other organs, and this way makes sure the body functions properly.
 It helps preventing problems by intervening efficiently.